Vaccine shortage in LA prompting temporary closure of Dodger Stadium, other sites, Garcetti says

 Garcetti added that he hopes the sites can reopen Tuesday or Wednesday of next week.

-"This will not affect those who are waiting on their second dose, but will prevent us from moving forward," Garcetti said during a briefing on the city's response to the pandemic.
+"This will not affect those who are waiting on their second dose, but will prevent us from moving forward with new first doses until we get more vaccines," Garcetti said during a briefing on the city's response to the pandemic.

+Besides Dodger Stadium, the other sites that will close for that period will be San Fernando Park, Hansen Dam, Lincoln Park and the Crenshaw Christian Center.

 "I want to be clear, Los Angeles needs more doses,'' he said.